 Of course, it’s great to mention milestones that you have hit together (and even individually!), but marriage is an everyday commitment.
 Mentioning things that you share every day and how those are special to both of you.

-Unexpected compliments like how your partner always puts gas in your car, check the hair curler or shaver to ensure it is unplugged, makes your favorite sandwich, memorized your Starbucks order, knows when to order takeout (without being asked!), etc.
+Unexpected compliments like how your partner always puts gas in your car, checks the hair curler or shaver to ensure it is unplugged, makes your favorite sandwich, memorizes your Starbucks order, knows when to order takeout (without being asked!), etc.

 Share how you knew your partner was “THEE” one.
 How you can’t wait to spend the rest of your life together.
 How adventures are more memorable and exciting because you get to share them with your partner.